Evil3D/Username-Checker/README.md

 ---

 ## Extra stuffs
-I probably wont do like releases on this unless if it's just the python script, since i'm on linux and i don't really want to try to compile for windows (or linux ngl) so yea
+I probably wont do like releases on this unless if it's just the python script, since i'm on linux and i don't really want to try to compile for windows (or linux ngl) so yea, and i also wanna keep it open-source without 2 ways of running it.

 Also i think the requests library (``` pip install requests ```) (no it's not, check dependencies) is the only one you need to install so far.

 Oh also this project most likely will never be a publicly accessible website (or something alike) since it'd probably be very prone to timeouts/ratelimits and i dont like caching results (cause real-time results are better, even if slower).
+Also it's like this so you can run it yourself, also therefore there's not much risk for like my ip (example) to get banned if you like spam one or multiple of the APIs.

 ---